Kenosha Police seek public's help in locating man alleged to have hit officer with car

 Kenosha Police are now asking for the public’s help in locating 32-year-old Joseph L. Madura.

 According to Sgt.
 Jeremy DeWitt, two officers were on foot attempting to take Madura into custody at about 5:36 p.m.
-Thursday on the 5000 block of 34th Avenue.
+Thursday in the 5000 block of 34th Avenue.

-DeWitt said officers are still completing their reports on the incident, so details of what is alleged are unclear.
+DeWitt said officers were still completing their reports on the incident as of Friday morniong, so details of what is alleged are unclear.
 But he said Madura, driving a borrowed white sedan, accelerated and struck an officer, who rolled off the hood of the vehicle and hit the ground.

 The officer was not seriously injured.
-DeWitt said the officer, along with a second police officer, got into a squad car and pursued Madura as he fled through Kenosha and ultimately into Illinois and escaped arrest.
+DeWitt said the officer, along with a second police officer, got into a squad car and pursued Madura as he fled through Kenosha and Pleasant Prairie and ultimately into Illinois and escaped arrest.

-Police later found the white sedan back in Kenosha parked on the 6400 block of 21st Avenue near the home of the vehicle’s registered owner.
+Police later found the white sedan back in Kenosha parked in the 6400 block of 21st Avenue near the home of the vehicle’s registered owner.

 Support Local Journalism